 The B&A tracks looking east from the Market Street Bridge where the stockyards were previously located on the right.
 Guest St would also be to the right.
 Lincoln Street is on the left

-c1930 view of the wooden commercial/ apartment building structure built c1890 that stood adjacent and just north of the Market Street Bridge, known as the Denvir Block.
+c1930 view of the wooden commercial/ apartment building structure built c1890 that stood just north of the Market Street Bridge.
 Lincoln St is to the right in the foreground.
-These buildings were built by local real estate developer, Thomas Roddy, who also built the Roddy Hall building, dating from the 1890s, which is visible at the end of the row and still stands today.
+These buildings were built by local real estate developer, Thomas Roddy, who also built the Roddy Hall building, dating from the 1890s, which is visible at the end of the row on the left and still stands today.

 Market St Bridge left of center in 1914.
 The houses on the right would have been on Lincoln St